associatedpress/harvester/docs/first_project.md

 ### Creating and sharing the sheet

-AP Harvester relies on a Google Sheet to store everything it needs to know about an individual project, so the first step in starting a new project is [creating a new Google Sheet][new-sheet].
+Harvester relies on a Google Sheet to store everything it needs to know about an individual project, so the first step in starting a new project is [creating a new Google Sheet][new-sheet].
 (You should name the sheet something relevant that will help you with your own record keeping, but the name of the sheet isn't actually used by Harvester.)

 Once your sheet exists you should share it with [your Harvester Google service account's][setup-google] email address, granting _edit_ permissions to the